-Three public hearings were held for the purpose of obtaining comment on the City of Minneapolis proposed 2021 City Budget including the 2021 Consolidated Plan Action Plan budget.
-The hearing dates were November 16, December 2, and December 9, 2020.
-Public comments are summarized as:
+Three public hearings were held for the purpose of obtaining comment on the City of Minneapolis proposed 2022 City Budget including the 2022 Consolidated Plan Action Plan budget.
+The hearing dates were November 16, December 1, and December 8, 2021.
+A public hearing on the draft 2022 Consolidated Plan Action Plan was held on May 17, 2022.